pontus1/es6/README.md

 # Basic Setup

+## Clone this repo or follow the steps below

 ### create root folder (name it whatever you like)
 all steps below should be done from root-folder
 ### initialize git: